“All day long my disgrace is before me, and shame has covered my face.” Psalm 44:15

 Some of us truly understand shame.
 It’s like we have been dipped in it, we have wallowed in it and things are sticking to us.
 We live out our lives in disgrace and in the sense of nasty embarrassment which we can’t truly resolve.
 And it affects all that we do, even in those rare moments we are not aware of it.

-Mental illness lives on that blackness.
+Mental illness thrives on that blackness.
 Depression feeds on that stuff, it seems to cycle through us.
 Our pasts become its nourishment, and at certain times it flourishes.
 Sometimes it explodes in our minds, just like when you give your roses a dose of “Miracle Grow” (but in a bad way.)

 Most end up with a mental illness, and because we are so complex, it is difficult to view it as a simple ’cause and effect.’
 It really is much more complicated than that.
 Mental illness has many layers.
 But if we look at our issues from a different view point we can see things we might never see.
+A psychiatrist once told me that 90% of resident psych patients could go home, if only they knew were forgiven.

 Shame is a monster that is constantly tracking us.
 At times we can put some distance between us.
 But occasionally it leaps up on our backs and drags us down.
 We are humiliated with our guilt.
 That is precisely when we should scream out for help.